PipeOpsHQ/pipeops-cli/docs/index.md

 - 🚀 Provision and manage servers and environments
 - 🔧 Create, manage, and deploy CI/CD pipelines
 - 🤖 Install and manage PipeOps agents
-- ☸️ Work with lightweight Kubernetes (k3s) clusters
 - 📊 Monitor status with rich terminal output or JSON

 ## 🎯 Key Features

 - Beautiful terminal UX with colors, spinners, and progress indicators
-- Comprehensive command set for projects, servers, pipelines, agents, and k3s
+- Comprehensive command set for projects, servers, pipelines, and agents
 - Docker-friendly: run the CLI in containers
 - CI/CD ready: deterministic commands for automation
 - Extensive documentation with examples and references